Speech & Drama

 2. Downloaded material from the Internet is acceptable as long as a receipt of payment is presented.

-6. In duos, substitutions may be allowed for one member if the Speech Arts Chairperson is notified immediately.
-Such replacements will be at the discretion of the chairperson (see general rules).
+5. In duos, substitutions may be allowed for one member if the Speech Arts Chairperson is notified two weeks before the festival date.
+Such replacements will be at the chairperson’s discretion (see general rules).

-7. AWARDS AND BURSARIES: Competitors wishing to qualify for bursaries must enter a minimum of two solo classes within their age grouping.
-Winners will be chosen by the adjudicator (see General Rules).
+6. AWARDS AND BURSARIES: Competitors wishing to qualify for bursaries must enter a minimum of two solo classes within their age grouping.
+The adjudicator will choose the winners (see General Rules).

-9. Performers aspiring toward a Provincial recommendation are required to enter poetry, prose and dramatic monologue classes, and should contact the chairperson regarding Provincial requirements.
+8. Performers aspiring toward a Provincial recommendation are required to enroll in poetry, prose, and dramatic monologue classes.
+Contact your teacher or refer to the Provincial Syllabus regarding Provincial requirements.

 1. Competitors in the Senior Class are required to perform a Sonnet as well as Poetry, Prose and Drama.